 Receiving your rates

-Rates notices are sent out by post, or residents may elect to receive their rates notice by email or electronically through BPAY View.
+Rates notices are sent out by post, or residents may choose to receive their rates notice by email or electronically through BPAY View.

 Council goes through a rigorous process to calculate council rates each year.
-To assist our community to understand this process we have developed some information outlining rates and how they are determined based upon projects and service provision outlined in the Annual Business Plan for the upcoming year.
+To understand this process, information outlining rates and how they are determined is outlined in our Annual Business Plans every year.

 Read more in the Rates and Annual Business Plan FAQ's 2019/20.